melexis/submodule-guardian/README.rst

 Features
 ========

-- **MR Integration**: Creates or updates a discussion thread in the MR when `--fail-pipeline` is not used.
+- **MR Integration**: Creates or updates a discussion thread in the MR when `--no-post-discussion` is not used.
 - **Configurable Behavior**:
     - Can be set to fail the pipeline instead of creating a discussion.
     - Can be configured to check every submodule, not just those that changed in the MR.
     - Can be configured to allow submodules to be on tags.
     - Can be configured to only consider the latest tag as up-to-date.
 - **Clear Reporting**: Provides a concise status report.
-- **Fix**: When `--fix` is used in dry run mode, submodule are checked out to the latest tag or default branch if possible.
+- **Fix**: When `--fix` is used in dry run mode, the script attempts to automatically resolve submodule warnings by checking out submodules to their latest tag (if `--allow-tags`` is enabled) or their remote default branch head.

 How it Works